-Learn when to use which variety, how chop without crying and top tips for enjoying every day.
+Learn when to use which variety, how to chop without crying and top tips for enjoying every day.

 Strong flavour, making them great for cooking.
 Sweetness increases the longer they are cooked.
 Perfect as your everyday base, for caramelising, sauces or grilled on the BBQ.

 Milder than brown onions, making them perfect to be eaten raw in salads and sandwiches.

 Mild and sweet, they add a vibrant burst of colour to your dishes.
 Great in salads, lightly cooked or caramelised.

 2 Peel off outer skin and make parallel cuts from one end